Native Records (Nigerian record label): History

 NATIVE Records is founded by the Nigerian music magazine The Native in 2022, as a division of The Native Networks.
 The label is headed by its co-presidents Chubbziano, Teni Zaccheaus, and Sholz Fagbemi.
 On 20 September 2022, the label went into a joint venture partnership with the multinational label Def Jam, with the sole aim to sign and develop talents in Africa and its diaspora.

 On 23 November 2022, Native announced the signing of its first recording act Odumodublvck, and went on to release his first single with the label, titled "Picanto" featuring ECko Miles, and Zlatan.
 On 29 November 2022, Teezee announce the signing of Smada. and released his first single with the label, titled "Ye Anthem", featuring King Perryy and Toyé, with an accompanying music video.

 On 5 December 2022, Odumodu Blvck dropped the official video of 'Picanto' featuring Zlatan and Ecko Miles.
 On 6 December 2022, Smada released a new version of "Ye Anthem", featuring DJ Yk Mule, with another version released on 8 December 2022, titled "Ye Anthem (Mellow & Sleazy Remix)", with a guest appearance from Mellow & Sleazy.
 The same day, the label co-president Teni Zaccheaus (aka.
 Teezee), released his first single under the label, titled "Manhattan" featuring Cruel Santino, with production from GMK.
+In 2024, Rigo Kamp was introduced to the public with a 2-pack single titled "Summer", and "Morning Sun", produced by Odunsi (The Engine), and GMK.
+On 3 April 2025, Rigo Kamp, released his eponymous debut extended play.
+On 27 December 2025, RollingStone listed "Marathon", the opening track from Rigo's eponymous EP, as one of its 45 Best Afropop Songs of 2025.